yuchaojiang/Canopy/README.md

 ## Common Questions
 * How do I generate CNA input for Canopy?

-* What CNAs and SNAs should I use?
+* Which CNAs and SNAs should I use?

 * What is matrix C?